lumapps/lumapps-extensions-templates/docs/customizations-api/javascript/capabilities.md

 - [Hide the entire navigation on your site](./use-cases#hide-the-entire-navigation-on-your-site)
 - [Create a custom navigation for your site](./use-cases#create-a-custom-navigation-for-your-site)

-### Widget
+### Widget - NGI

-Dynamic target that allows customizing the surroundings of a [widget](https://docs.lumapps.com/docs/explore-l8845750598632305)
+Dynamic target that allows customizing the surroundings of a [widget](https://docs.lumapps.com/docs/explore-l8845750598632305) in the Next Gen Interface.

 **IMPORTANT:**
 - This is only compatible with pages rendered in the Next Gen Interface.
+- This is only compatible with HTML widgets
 - This target should only be used for customizing an existing widget.
 For creating new custom widgets, please create an [extension](../../extensions/index.md)

 #### Compatibility